DestroyerBDT/filterlists/README.md

 To enable cosmetic filtering when you're on the site, click the uBO icon in your browser toolbar and click the "eye" icon and then the "lock" icon.

 It took less than a few browsing sessions to re-enable cosmetic filtering for ad-heavy sites that I visit reguarly.
-But I was generally impressed with how uBO's network filters and scriplets took care of a lot annoyances using my suggested [Enhanced](https://github.com/yokoffing/filterlists?tab=readme-ov-file#enhanced) setup.
+But I was generally impressed with how uBO's network filters and scriplets took care of a lot of annoyances using my suggested [Enhanced](https://github.com/yokoffing/filterlists?tab=readme-ov-file#enhanced) setup.

 ### Option 2: Selectively disable cosmetic filters
 Another way to go about this is to disable [cosmetic filters](https://github.com/gorhill/uBlock/wiki/Does-uBlock-Origin-block-ads-or-just-hide-them%3F#cosmetic-filters) on only specific sites.